 within which he is as free as the air, pedaling everywhere on his bicycle

-.
-He is naive but charming and always polite, and he treats his elders (who most likely include a Standard '50s Father
+or spending hours having innocent fun in his treehouse.
+He is naive but charming and always polite, and he treats his parents (who most likely are a Standard '50s Father

 and a House Wife

-) with respect.
+) and other elders with respect.
 He is probably a Boy Scout

 (or a Cub Scout if still in elementary school).
 If he has a sibling, it will be an older brother to idolize